-The CESG consists of a chairman, the Area Directors (ADs), and their deputies, who are elected by the CMC and are appointed for renewable two-year terms.
-The chairman also may be an Area Director.
+The CESG consists of a chair, deputy chair, the Area Directors (ADs), and their deputies, who are elected by the CMC.
+To avoid conflicts of interest and favor dedication to a single task, the chair and deputy chair should not be ADs.